alephium/www/src/content/blog/Alephium-s-APS-Eliminating-EVM-Token-Approval-Risks-5407e7e70a33/index.md

 A TxScript (short for transaction script) is a piece of code to interact with smart contracts.
 Within this code, it is possible to use the APS to manage how the assets will be spent.
 The APS can:

-- <span id="2ffb">Mark functions with annotations to explicitly state if it requires preapproved assets or contract assets (and check if the annotation is consistent with the code);</span>
+- Mark functions with annotations to explicitly state if it requires preapproved assets or contract assets (and check if the annotation is consistent with the code);
-- <span id="280d">Ensure explicit assets approval for functions requiring assets, and ensure that, at maximum, only the explicitly specified amount of assets (ALPH and tokens) can be spent.</span>
+- Ensure explicit assets approval for functions requiring assets, and ensure that, at maximum, only the explicitly specified amount of assets (ALPH and tokens) can be spent.

 For example: